 Prosecutors dropped charges against a cashier accused of selling alcohol to a minor who was an undercover agent.
 They must also drop other cases from the sting.

 A similar sting operation resulted in the arrest of a bartender.
 She had served a beer to the same agent.
 He was several months shy of his 21st birthday.
 He had a receding hairline.
 And he was wearing a beard both times.

 The bartender was acquitted in a jury trial.
 Jurors later said they believed she had been set up.
-The bartender had previously refused to serve another undercover minor.
+She had previously refused to serve another undercover minor.

 The agent, who looks much older than his actual age, served in 16 other stings.
 They resulted in arrests and high fines.
 His work led to 16 illegal entrapments.
 As a result, people may have lost their jobs and reputations.
 And they had to pay high fines.

 The U.S. Attorney General’s guidelines for the FBI are based on U.S. Supreme Court decisions.
 They exist in to protect the rights of the innocent while catching the guilty.
 Those guidelines insist, for example, that stings can only be against the “unwary guilty,” not the “unwary innocent.”

 To prevent illegal entrapment, police should not randomly select people.
 That would not prevent entrapping a clerk who sells “innocently due to a momentary lapse in judgment.”
 It could be a result of being rushed, from becoming distracted, or other reasonable cause.

 “The only way to ensure that only the ‘unwary guilty’ are caught in the trap is to create a history of the cashier in question.
 The use of surveillance or repeated compliance checks which are not also stings.”